hphelion/documentation/community/community.faq.md

 ####What is TripleO? #### {#TripleO}

 OpenStack on OpenStack (or TripleO) is OpenStack's official deployment of OpenStack project.
-It builds on the core resource-provisioning strengths of OpenStack to enable cloud administrators to deploy and maintain bare metal installations of OpenStack.
+It builds on the core resource-provisioning strengths of OpenStack to enable cloud administrators to deploy and maintain baremetal installations of OpenStack.
 Using the same APIs that they are familiar with for deploying workloads on an OpenStack cloud, template based deployment engine (OpenStack Heat) allows for rigorous testing and reliable, repeatable deployments of known configurations.

 Learn more about <a href="https://wiki.openstack.org/wiki/TripleO" target="_blank">TripleO</a>